-A: Minimum age is for conductor intership is 18, and the person must
+A: Minimum age is for conductor internship is 18, and the person must

-no maximum age limit.
+age limit.
 You must have a high school diploma or G.E.D...You must be

 able to lift 60 pounds and climb a ladder ten feet tall.
 A clean criminal

 record for the last eight years and no drunk driving convictions in the

 past three and a half years.
-Minimum age for
+Minimum age for locomotive engineer interns

-we have placed was 63 years old and he placed as a locomotive engineer.
+have placed was 63 years old and he placed as a locomotive engineer.
 We

-strongly recommend that mature persons attend both
+strongly recommend that mature persons attend both conductor and locomotive